MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - **UC-1 [Offer/Find Tutoring]:** Students can offer or find tutoring in various subjects, specifying whether the session is recurring or one-time, creating a title and description for the offer, and setting the timeline.

-- **UC-2 [Offer Mentoring for Projects]:** Students can offer mentoring for projects in different subjects, indicating if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.
+- **UC-2 [Offer Mentoring for Projects]:** Students can offer mentoring for projects in different subjects, specifying if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.

-- **UC-3 [Initiate Independent Projects]:** Students can initiate independent projects, distinct from the curriculum, deciding if they're recurring or one-time, naming the project, detailing it, and scheduling timelines.
+- **UC-3 [Initiate Independent Projects]:** Students can create independent projects, independant from the curriculum, deciding if they're recurring or one-time, naming the project, describing it, and scheduling timelines.

-- **UC-4 [Volunteer as a Buddy]:** Students can volunteer as a buddy for international students, specifying the languages they can speak to aid in the adaptation to the academic and cultural environment at FHNW.
+- **UC-4 [Volunteer as a Buddy]:** Students can volunteer as a buddy for international students, defining the languages they can speak to aid in the buddy integration.

-- **UC-5 [Assign Rooms for Events]:** Students can assign rooms for mentoring or collaboration events, specifying if the event is recurring or one-time, and setting specific timeframes.
+- **UC-5 [Assign Rooms for Events]:** Students can assign rooms for mentoring or collaboration events, defining if the event is recurring or one-time, and setting specific timeframes.

-- **UC-6 [Create Forum Posts]:** *(optional, v2.0)* Students can create forum posts on a variety of topics, setting the stage for open discussions, sharing of ideas, or solicitation of academic help.
+- **UC-6 [Create Forum Posts]:** *(optional, v2.0)* Students can create forum posts on a variety of topics, creating an environment for open discussions, sharing of ideas, or searching for academic help.

-- **UC-7 [Respond to Forum Threads]:** *(optional, v2.0)* Students can answer and engage in ongoing discussions within forum threads, allowing for dynamic exchanges of knowledge and perspectives.
+- **UC-7 [Respond to Forum Threads]:** *(optional, v2.0)* Students can answer and engage in  discussions within forum threads, allowing for exchange of knowledge and perspectives.

 **Admin Use Cases:**